hallvardnmbu/Dashboard/README.txt

 IMPORTANT
 ---------
-* To run locally, modify the API credentials at the top of the 'functions.fetching'-file.
+* Modify the API credential paths at the top of the 'functions.fetching'-file.
-* Must have Cassandra running locally.
+* Must have Cassandra running.

 USAGE
 -----
 * (Cassandra must be running.)
+* Run the following command:
-* streamsync run Dashboard/
+  -> streamsync run Dashboard/